-I teach the Thursday morning advanced wheel throwing class (10am-1pm) at Sarasota Clay Company.
-As of March 2022, there are available slots.
+I teach the Thursday morning intermediate wheel throwing class (10am-1pm) at Sarasota Clay Company.
+As of June 2022, there are available slots.
 Please call the studio to register: (941)359-2773.

 Pattern Play (with Jen Allen)

 Come play with us!
 This workshop will focus on translating two dimensional patterns to three dimensional forms.
 Students will learn aspects of pattern making and are encouraged to bring a collection of pattern images that are inspiring to them.
 We will make tools to apply patterns to clay slabs and wheel thrown cylinders and create templates/ bisque molds that have patterns already integrated in them.
 Students will learn how to carve patterns with ease and will learn how to achieve purposeful mark making and varied line quality.
 They will also learn how to choose slips and glazes that accentuate texture.
 Participants will leave with a couple of glazed pieces, some bisqueware and a handful of tools to add to their toolbox.
 Some clay experience is helpful but not necessary.

 Artist as Entrepreneur (Virtual)

 Let's adjust our attitudes around money and figure out ways to thrive as artists in an increasingly demanding economy.
 I'll be sharing my approach to selling pots and running a pottery business with lots of time for Q&A. I'll cover social media marketing, shop drops, retail vs. wholesale and how to choose in-person events wisely.
 Sign up: https://kalastein.thinkific.com/courses/Osa-Entrepreneur